pquiring/jfcraft/games/jfcraft/blender/readme.txt

  - Unzip base.zip and jfassets.zip into this folder (assets folder should be in this folder)

+ - Unzip assets folder for each plugins\*.jar into the folder

  - In user preferences:
    - under input tab change orbit mode to trackball (to make rotating with Y up easier)
    - under file tab set texture path to this folder (NOTE: It's case sensitive - even in Windows)